 The most common question asked by prospective clients who are pursuing a criminal appeal is, "How can I get a new trial?"
 Instead of immediately appealing to the Superior Court, the fight for a new trial begins in the trial court which found the defendant guilty.
 The first step in any appeal is to ask the trial judge to reconsider the verdict or sentence.
 This means filing a post-sentence motion within ten days asking that the judge find that there was actually insufficient evidence to support a conviction, that the weight of the evidence was so contrary to the verdict that the Judge or Jury erred in convicting, or that the sentence imposed was unreasonable and excessive.
 Likewise, a motion to withdraw a guilty plea must be filed within ten days of sentencing or it will be almost impossible to challenge the validity of the plea later.

 If a post-sentence motion is not filed within ten days of sentencing, many of these issues are waived on appeal.
 This is particularly true in the case of appeals challenging an excessive sentence or the weight of the evidence as motions must be filed in order to preserve those issues.
 Therefore, if you are considering an appeal, it is critical that you move quickly and consult with an experienced criminal defense lawyer immediately to preserve these rights when challenging a conviction.
 Once a post-sentence motion has been filed, the trial judge may order a hearing or the judge may grant or deny the motion without a hearing.
-The judge must rule on the motion within 120 days or it will automatically be denied by operation of law, and at that point, a notice of appeal must be filed within thirty days or the right to appeal is waived forever.
-If the post-sentence motion is filed following a violation of probation sentencing hearing, then the thirty day period for an appeal is not tolled by the filing of the motion and the notice of appeal must be filed even if the probation judge has not ruled on the post-sentence motion.
+The judge must rule on the motion within 120 days or it will automatically be denied by operation of law, and at that point, a notice of appeal must be filed within thirty days or the right to appeal may be waived forever.
+If the post-sentence motion is filed following a violation of probation sentencing hearing, then the thirty day period for an appeal is not tolled by the filing of the post-sentence motion and the notice of appeal must be filed even if the probation judge has not ruled on the motion.